SurLaTable/slt-ui/README.md

 ## Getting started:

-If you just want to hack on components and view thier documentation you can run:
+If you just want to hack on components and view their documentation you can run:

 ```
 yarn install